 In the past few years, Initial Coin Offerings (ICOs) have been the primary distribution method of the majority of token projects.
 The initial supply of tokens are issued in crowdsales orchestrated through a smart contract.
 Investors send Ether to a crowdsale contract to receive a corresponding amount of tokens once a funding goal is met (or have their contributions refunded.)
 The Token Generation Event is a one-time process at the beginning of a project’s lifetime.

-In contrast, with continuous token models, there is no ICO, Token Generation Event, or Token Launch.
-Instead of pre-selling tokens during a launch phase, the tokens are minted as needed through various means via an Automated Market Maker-like contract.
-Tokens are minted as needed, and used within the protocol or application when required.
+In contrast, in continuous token models there is no ICO nor Token Launch.
+Instead of pre-selling tokens during a launch phase, the tokens are minted continuously over time through various means via an Automated Market Maker contract.
+Tokens are minted as needed and used within the protocol or application when required.
 The network forms around the need of the token and dissolves when its utility or interest wanes.

 Recall that when tokens are minted through a continuous token model, its value increases as more tokens are in circulation.
-At any point, the token holder can dispense their token back into the currency they bought it with.
-Bonding curves are used to model the rate at which price changes in response to changes in supply by picking an appropriate Reserve Ratio.
+At any point, token holders can exchange their token back into the currency they bought it with.
+Behind the scenes, bonding curves are used to model the rate at which price changes in response to changes in supply by picking an appropriate Reserve Ratio.

-This idea has been refined into the Continuous Organization model, an emerging alternative to ICOs.
+This idea has been refined into the Continuous Organization model, an alternative to ICOs.

 The Continuous Organization is a new type of organization designed to align the stakeholders’ interests significantly better than in traditional organizations.
 A Continuous Organization is any kind of organization that issues fully digital securities called FAIR Securities (Frictionless Agreement for Investments and Returns securities) by funneling part or all of its cash-flows to a Decentralized Autonomous Trust (DAT).
 A DAT is a smart-contract that automatically mints, burns and distributes FAIR Securities (FAIRs) according to the organization’s cash-flows and predefined rules.

-The Decentralized Autonomous Trust (DAT) smart contract implements a bonding curve contract with sponsored burning to automatically mint, burn and distribute security tokens called FAIRs.
+In a Continuous Organization, the Decentralized Autonomous Trust (DAT) smart contract implements a bonding curve contract to automatically mint, burn and distribute security tokens called FAIRs.
 These security tokens represent a claim on the future cash-flows handled by the DAT.
 The organization, its investors and, potentially, its customers interact with the DAT by sending ETH or FAIRs to it.

 DATs perform a similar role as Automated Market Maker contracts we’ve seen in a previous section.
 Investors can exchange a reserve token (